Traveling Tips For Majuli – The Largest River Island

 How Do I Go to The Largest River Island In The World – Majuli?

-Jorhat is the nearest city at around 20 kilometres distance south of the island.
+Jorhat is the nearest city at around 20 kilometers distance south of the island.
 It is connected by ferry services to the island.
-There are a total of 6 services per day between the Nimati Steamer Ghat at Jorhat, on the mainland.
+There are six services per day between the Nimati Steamer Ghat and Jorhat on the mainland.

-Lakhimpur town is situated to the north of the island (The island is part of Lakhimpur Lok Sabha constituency).
+Lakhimpur town is situated north of the island (The island is part of Lakhimpur Lok Sabha constituency).
 Golaghat town is on the southwest side of the island.
-Sibsagar town is on the southeastern side.
+Sibsagar village is on the southeastern side.

-Guwahati city, the capital of the state of Assam, is around 350 kilometres distance from the world’s largest river island.
-Guwahati to Jorhat bus services is available.
-Jorhat to Guwahati distance is around 306 kilometres.
-Jorhat to Guwahati travelling time is around 7 hours.
-Majuli to Guwahati travelling takes more than 8.5 hours.
+Guwahati city, the capital of the state of Assam, is around 350 kilometers from the world’s largest river island.
+Guwahati to Jorhat bus services are available.
+Jorhat to Guwahati distance is approximately 306 kilometers.
+Jorhat to Guwahati traveling time is approximately 7 hours.
+Majuli to Guwahati traveling takes more than 8.5 hours.

 What About Majuli Resort or Lodge in Majuli?

-Kamalabari Satra has a lodge in majuli island, with rooms for night stay at very affordable rates; inside the satra.
+Kamalabari Satra has a lodge on Majuli island, with rooms for a night stay at very affordable rates inside the satra.

 Travel Tip to Majuli River Island Tourists